Simon Pegg Confirms He Will Work With Edgar Wright Again

 Audiences haven’t seen a collaboration between director Edgar Wright and actor Simon Pegg on the big screen in approximately five years.
-The World’s End came out in 2013 and was the least well reviewed of Wright and Pegg’s Three Flavours Cornetto Trilogy, even with a solid Rotten Tomatoes score of 89 percent.
+The World’s End came out in 2013 and was the least well reviewed of Wright and Pegg’s Ice Cream Trilogy, even with a solid Rotten Tomatoes score of 89 percent.

 Shaun of the Dead and Hot Fuzz received a 92 percent and a 91 percent respectively.